-7 Retirement annuities are priced on the basis of prevailing long-term interest rates and assumptions about the likely longevity of the person buying the annuity.
-Other things being equal, a given level of annuity will become more expensive to purchase as long-term interest rates fall.
-This can be hedged by holding a portfolio of bonds that will increase in value as long-term interest rates fall.
+8 Retirement annuities are priced on the basis of prevailing long-term interest rates and assumptions about the likely longevity of the person buying the annuity.
+Other things being equal, a given level of annuity will allocation and lifestyle profile depending on which provider he, or his employer, has chosen.
+The following section attempts to quantify the significance of these differences by using a stochastic simulation model to assess the impact of different defaults on anticipated pension outcomes.